julsraemy/prezi/md/noon-talk-loud.md

 <!--

-From data to cultural heritage data.
-And I will divide this section into three parts, three keywords.
+From cultural heritage to cultural heritage data.

  -->